Stephanevg/PSHTML/PITCHME.md

 ---

-Every cmdlet comes with the following parameters:
+Every PSHTML tag cmdlet comes with the following parameters:

 * ```-Class``` -> Add classes to you html tags
 * `-Style` -> Add inline styles to your html tags